pranjalisr/Automated-Deployment-Pipeline-with-GitOps/README.md

 3. Kubernetes manifests for blue-green deployments.
 4. A GitHub Actions workflow for continuous integration.
 5. An ArgoCD application manifest for continuous deployment.
-6. A comprehensive README file with instructions and explanations.

 ## To use this pipeline: